 Take care of your inner fire.
 Look at your choices and see if there is a way to simplify.
 Balance activity with rest by meditating and getting replenishing sleep each night.
 Ask yourself, “What am I carrying with me from the past that is no longer serving me?” and “What would I like to bring into my life that I have previously neglected?”
 Making choices that awaken your digestive fire will serve you and those around you in all aspects of your life.

-best place to buy clomid for pct Evaluating Your Digestive Fire
+buy modafinil from mexico Evaluating Your Digestive Fire

 Ayurveda describes the net effect of an experience as producing either ojas or ama.
 Ojas is the essence of nourishment that supports every cell in the body and thought in the mind, and ama is the by-product of incomplete metabolism that leads to stagnation and distress.
 Review the signs of ojas and ama in the chart below.